yysun/apprun/README.md

 ## Contribute

-You can launch the webpack dev-server and the demo app from the _demo_ folder by npm commands:
+You can launch the webpack dev-server and the demo app from the _demo_ folder with the following npm commands:
 ```
 npm install
 npm start